-P. Michaélidès No. 32 - A Qur'anic Manuscript From First Century Hijra
+P. Michaélidès No. 32 - A Qur'anic Manuscript On Papyrus From 1st Century Hijra

 © Islamic Awareness, All Rights Reserved.